Watersheds and Wildlife

 Graph of E. coli vs livestock density in 58 Iowa watersheds

 We have spotted some interesting patterns in a statewide database that reveal some ways in which manure can impact Iowa’s rivers, and some ways it doesn’t.
 This data analysis project is funded by a research grant from the Raccoon River Watershed Association and our findings were shared at their annual conference in March 2024.
-We hope to post details by the end of April.

 The Clean Water Act: 50 Years, 50 Facts